 Mexico is one of the greatest importers of consumer goods in the southern part of the continent and as stated above is far from having protectionism as part of its economic strategy.
 Latin American countries accounted for 14.1% of Chile’s exports compared to 14.9% for Europe.
 When comparing these figures with GDP per capita of both unions of states one can fully appreciate the potential and benefits of trading within the MERCOSUR FTA.

 Trading between countries which are part of this free trade agreement can be a fruitful and sustainable way of doing business in Latin America.
 Chilean wine offers great benefits due to it’s large range of different prices and qualities.
 When starting a business venture it is always better to put your money on a young promising horse which is growing into a winner rather than one which has seen its heyday.
 Latin American countries are on the rise and business opportunities are multiplying.

 The Biz Latin Hub group has offices in Colombia, Mexico, Peru and Chile.
 With experienced teams of lawyers and accountants we offer a range of back office services including company formation as well as advice and support for Import/Export between Latin American countries and beyond.
 If you want to learn more about investing and doing business in Latin America the Biz Latin Hub team can help.
-Feel free to contact Craig at here.
+Please contact us today.